DianaEdvi/cart-253/Assignments/Mod-Jam/pseudocode.md

     Store the pop ups in an array somehow
     Loop through all of them until done
     Make everything else unclickable until then

+shop:

+container (white panel)
+    item block
+        main image (variation 1)
+        arrows pointing down
+    sub block
+        three variation images
+        three buy buttons
+        arrows pointing up
+    scroll wheel on the right

+conditions:
+all item blocks must be contained within the panel sub blocks must appear between a item block and the next one clicking the arrow pointing down reveals the sub block clicking the arrow pointing up closes the sub block clicking buy places that item in the middle of the screen
+    also deducts the cost of the fly from totalFlies